 Lorraine had a career in finance before re-training to work with children in 1999.
 She has worked across Key stage 1 to 3 and ran a thriving business as a Private Tutor supporting core subjects.
 Her training in SEND supports her work to inspire children to achieve their personal best.
-Lorraine has initiated and developed a children's digital newspaper in an Outstanding School in Kent, creating many exciting opportunities for children to use their voice in various digital formats, receiving praise from Adobe, the BBC, children's authors, Bexley Borough, the London Marathon and artists from Aardman Animations, as well as the national children's newspaper; First News.
+Lorraine has initiated and developed a children's digital newspaper in an Outstanding School in Kent, creating many exciting opportunities for children to use their voice in various digital formats, receiving praise from Adobe, the BBC, children's authors, the London Borough of Bexley, the London Marathon and artists from Aardman Animations, as well as the national children's newspaper; First News.
 Lorraine has worked with Peter to explore more complex digital media & film; working with children who have produced an award winning online children's news programme & various short videos supported by the London Marathon & Youth Sports Trust.
 Lorraine is an Arts Award Adviser and a tech enthusiast.
 She has enjoyed developing & running digital projects & extra-curricular activities with a computing, technology & creative focus and runs Innovation and Online Clubs with Peter.

 Consultants who helped devise the clubs